Firsh/tiktok-pushbullet/README.md

 Download TikTok videos you push to yourself via Pushbullet.

 Please bear with me, as this is my first little practice project involving git, nodejs, npm, Axios, async/await, let/const, and stuff like that.
+Any contributions or suggestions are welcome.
+I primarily wrote this for my own etertainment, but decided to share, parhaps somebody feels that it's useful.

 ## What it does